 While the way we work is changing, the office may still feel like a big part of our identity for many of us.
 But no matter how much we love a central workplace, there is no denying that long office commutes pose a huge burden for individuals, employers, society and our environment.

 Commuting is extremely time-consuming, expensive and a major source of stress—on a daily basis!
-In the United States, the average one-way commute time has been steadily rising year after year to now 27 minutes, according to the United States Census Bureau.
+In the United States, the average one-way commute time has been steadily rising year after year to an all-time high of 28 minutes, according to the latest estimates by the United States Census Bureau.

 Commuting to work and back five days a week adds up to over 200 hours per year.
 That is almost nine days!
 Nearly one quarter of workers have already abandoned a job due to a lengthy and tiresome commute throughout their careers, according to this survey.